TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/TryHackMe/Security Enginner/IDS.md

 Q) What scale is used to measure alert severity in Suricata?
 	1-3
-Q)   How many services is nmap able to fully recognise when the service scan (-sV) is performed?
+Q)   How many services is nmap able to fully recognize when the service scan (-sV) is performed?
 	3: HTTP / FTP /SSH
 ## **Further Reconnaissance Evasion**
 Of course, `nmap` is not the only tool that features IDS evasion tools.
 As an example the web-scanner `nikto` also features a number of options that we will experiment with within this task, where we perform more aggressive scans to enumerate the services we have already discovered.
 In general, `nikto` is a much more aggressive scanner than `nmap` and is thus harder to conceal; however, these more aggressive scans can return more useful information in some cases.
 Let's start by running `nikto` with the minimum options: